Code-Institute-Submissions/Akragas/README.md

     - Although I quite liked the bright red on maroon treatment for the timeline, I knew that accessibility was more important and so used higher-contrast combination of white/grey on maroon.

+- ### UI/UX
+    - A one page layout seemed the best fit for this content as it allows the user to peruse each section through scrolling or clicks.
+    - The menu is clearly indicated across all views and the buttons are easy to see.
+    - The footer menu offers a secondary ability to access sections directly.

 - #### Typography
     - Typefaces used are Lexend Peta for titles/headers and Open Sans for body text with Sans Serif as the fallback if fonts aren't imported correctly.
     - Lexend Peta has a strong, wide face which expresses the epic and wide feeling of this historical site.